ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r1-hello-council/README.md

 Make sure your ledger is still unlocked and run the following.

-Remember that by default just is running with the address derived from `/0` (first nonce).
-If you wish to use a different account, run `just simulate-council [X]`, where X is the derivation path of the address that you want to use.
+Remember that by default `just` is running with the address derived from `/0` (first nonce).
+If you wish to use a different account, run `just simulate [X]`, where X is the derivation path of the address that you want to use.

 ``` shell
 just simulate